mongodb/specifications/source/causal-consistency/causal-consistency.rst

 ``operationTime`` field.
 All operations against a standalone node are causally consistent automatically because there is only one node.

-When connected to a sharded cluster the command response also includes a field called ``$clusterTime`` that drivers MUST use to gossip the cluster time.
+When connected to a deployment that supports cluster times the command response also includes a field called ``$clusterTime`` that drivers MUST use to gossip the cluster time.
 See the Sessions Specification for details.